mwahlroos/Nautiterm/README.rst

 Installing
 ----------

-There is no install routine yet.
-However, you can install the extension by copying the file ``open_terminal.py`` into the Nautilus extensions folder:
+You can install the extension by copying the file ``open_terminal.py`` from the ``src/nautiterm`` folder into the Nautilus Python extensions folder.
+Running the following commands in the root folder of the Nautiterm repository will copy the file in the correct location:

 ::